Memorial Torah Scroll #658

 The Westminster Synagogue is a prominent Jewish institution in the vibrant Jewish community of England.
 Great Britain has one of the largest Jewish communities outside of the State of Israel.
-Like the Jewish community in America, the level of British Jewry’s observance runs the gamut.
 All together, about 300,000 Jews live in England.
 The municipality of London itself and the surrounding suburbs house two-thirds of Britain’s Jewish population.
 The Jews who live in London run the gamut of observance.
 In addition to a thriving orthodox population, London is also home to one of the oldest Reform Jewish congregations on the European continent, the Reform Synagogues of Great Britain, which was founded in 1840.

 From London to Congregation Beth El

 Sam Balk was the representative of Congregation Beth El who went to London with his wife to pick up the Holocaust Torah and bring it to Pittsburgh.
 Sam Balk traveled throughout Europe in the 1990s because he had children who had settled in London.
 During one of his visits, he went to the Westminster Synagogue and witnessed the top floor of the synagogue where all the Torahs were stored.
 Moved by the sight, they became determined to house one of these scrolls in their home synagogue in the South Hills.